nskvir/RepEnrich/README.md

 	chr1 3001722 3002005 RLTR25A LTR ERVK
 	chr1 3002051 3002615 RLTR25A LTR ERVK
-	chr1 3016886 3017193 RLTRETN\_Mm LTR ERVK
+	chr1 3016886 3017193 RLTRETN_Mm LTR ERVK
 	chr1 3018338 3018653 RLTR14 LTR ERV1

-Note: The format is
-important to get accurate information on repeat name, class, and family.
+Note: It is important to get the column format right:

-* Column 1: chromosome
+* Column 1: Chromosome
-* Column 2: start
+* Column 2: Start
-* Column 3: end
+* Column 3: End
-* Column 4: class
+* Column 4: Class
-* Column 5: family
+* Column 5: Family

 The file should be tab delimited.
 If there is no information on class or family, you can replace these columns with the repeat name or an arbitrary label such as `group1`.

 ### Step 2) Run the setup for RepEnrich